Read here about the origins of KIMAA in Kyokushin with Sosai Mas Oyama, the years after, and affiliation with Sensei Tetsuhiro Hokama in Kobudo:

 - Sensei Hokama and Kobudo

-KIMAA President Hanshi Howard Lipman has taught Kyokushin Karate on Sydney’s North Shore for over 40 years.
+KIMAA Chairman Hanshi Howard Lipman has taught Kyokushin Karate on Sydney’s North Shore for over 40 years.

-The following video features highlights of Kyokushin International Martial Arts Australia students in Kyokushin Karate and Kobudo weapons.
+The following videos features highlights of Kyokushin International Martial Arts Australia students in Kyokushin Karate and Kobudo weapons, plus the video on our Home page.

 2. Kyokushin Origins with Sosai Mas Oyama